varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 /home/sindhus/.local/bin/jhbuild
 ```

-## Preparing JHbuild to compile modules from source ##
+__Preparing JHbuild to compile modules from source__

-Now, we can move on preparing jhbuild to compile from source.

-Jhbuild keeps compiled GNOME modules in a separate location, away from the stable binaries of your Gnu/Linux distribution.
+* Jhbuild keeps compiled GNOME modules in a separate location, away from the stable binaries of your Gnu/Linux distribution.
 Hence it is necessary to create this separate location.

-Another purpose of this section is that, some GNOME module would need compilers & build tools.
+* Another purpose of this section is that, some GNOME module would need compilers & build tools.
 Example: gcc is a popular C compiler and a requisite in building most GNOME modules.
 It is not installed by default in most Gnu/Linux distributions.

-JHbuild also requires development libraries to compile certain software from source.
+* JHbuild also requires development libraries to compile certain software from source.
 To understand the term "development libraries", consider the FLOSS alternative for .NET framework - [Mono](http://mono-project.com).
 To compile, mono we would require "libmono-dev".
 The prefix "lib" indicates that it is a library and the suffix "-dev" indicates it this software package contains headers.
 Headers are necessary to compile software.
 If you have taken C programming course, you would know that *.h are header files required to access some functions.
 Libraries are collection of such functions.

-__To prepare JHbuild__:
+_To prepare JHbuild_:

-1. `touch ~/.jhbuildrc`
 1. cp ~/jhbuild/examples/sample.jhbuildrc ~/./jhbuildrc
 1. `chmod 0755 /opt`
 1. `mkdir /opt/gnome`